 Tips for oysters

 - Buy frozen oysters from the wet market from stalls selling shellfish, or from the supermarket.
-Fresh oysters are more succulent and better in taste than frozen but they are not easily available in the markets.
+Fresh oysters are more succulent and better in taste than frozen but they are not easily available in the wet markets these days.

 - After de-freeze, the oyster, add two tablespoons of cornstarch into the bowl of oyster and mix well, in a while you will see black dirt coming out of the oyster, rinse and drain well and you are all ready to go.